 Who better to help our teenager—and us—get organized than a professional organizer?
 Your Teen caught up with Laurie Martin, owner of Simplicity Organizers in Charlotte, NC, and author of Transitions for Teens, to find out where to start.

-Teenagers need to learn how to create customized and maintainable systems for organizing their belongings, their space and their time, but in a way that makes sense to them.
-First, they must recognize and avoid time wasters, like interruptions, technology (email, Facebook, text messaging, etc.), perfectionism and procrastination.
+Martin: Teenagers need to learn how to create customized and maintainable systems for organizing their belongings, their space, and their time, but in a way that makes sense to them.
+First, they must recognize and avoid time wasters, like interruptions, technology (email, Facebook, text messaging, etc.), perfectionism, and procrastination.
 Additionally,

 • Work in a space that enhances productivity.

 • Turn off technology when completing homework and projects.

 • Use a timer to stay focused.

 • Prioritize assignments and estimate the length of each task.

 To manage their time, teenagers should use a planner to record EVERYTHING, including homework assignments, projects, extracurricular activities, holidays, birthdays, and family vacations.
 They should also hang a large monthly calendar at their command center and update it weekly.

 Martin: It’s a space where your teenager can complete his or her homework and, yes, you should absolutely set one up.
 It should include:

 • Adequate lighting.